BretFisher/kubernetes-mastery/slides/assignments/03deploywordsmith.md

 - Wordsmith has 3 components:

-  - a web frontend
+  - a web frontend: `bretfisher/wordsmith-web`

-  - an API backend
+  - a API backend: `bretfisher/wordsmith-words`

-  - a database
+  - a postgres database: `bretfisher/wordsmith-db`

 - We have built images for these components, and pushed them on the Docker Hub